 Investors set specific DTI guidelines for their loan modification programs.
-To lower a borrower's monthly payment as part of a modification, and get to an acceptable DTI ratio, the servicer will normally:
+To lower a borrower's monthly payment as part of a modification and get to an acceptable DTI ratio, the servicer will typically:

 Example.
 Say your current mortgage payment is $2,500.
 If your gross monthly income is around $4,839, a modification would have to lower your payment to $1,500 to be at a 31% DTI ratio.

 DTI ratio requirements vary by investor and program.
-Most modification programs allow a DTI ratio of between 25% and 42%, although this is not set in stone.
-The investor might have flexible DTI requirements—or might not consider the DTI ratio at all—depending on the modification type and your circumstances.
+Most modification programs allow a DTI ratio between 25% and 42%, although this isn't set in stone.
+Depending on the modification type and your circumstances, the investor might have flexible DTI requirements or not consider the DTI ratio.

 If you need help applying for a modification, talk to a foreclosure lawyer or a HUD-approved housing counselor.